DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?
 **Answer:**
 I think Datadog can be used in any place with data there.
-Maybe I want to use Datadog for monitoring stock changing, my game score or some of my sales data.
+Maybe I will use Datadog for monitoring stock changing, my game score or some of my sales data.